azide0x37/rotate/hey-alexander.md

 Hi Alexander,

-My name is Avery Smith .
+My name is Avery Smith.
 We have yet to meet but I came across your info on the site, [founder2be.com](https://www.founder2be.com/index.php/azide0x37/).

 The following quote from your profile stood out to me: